 - Ground chipotle powder: for the spicy heat, sub a pinch of cayenne

-- Salt: I like pink sea salt
+- Salt: I use pink sea salt, no iodine, lovely flavor

 Bake at 350°F for about 18-20 minutes or until golden brown.
 When cashews are cool, break them up with your hands and package them up in a nice jar, cellophane bag with ribbon or fancy gift tin.
 You'll definitely be invited back.